Neuropragmatics and Emotion Lab (the Pell Lab)

 School of Communication Sciences and Disorders, McGill University

-The Neuropragmatics and Emotion Lab (Pell Lab) is one of many research labs in the broad field of social cognitive neuroscience.
+The Neuropragmatics and Emotion Lab (Pell Lab) is one of many research labs focused on social cognitive neuroscience and experimental pragmatics.
 We are located in the School of Communication Sciences & Disorders at McGill University in Montréal, Québec, CANADA.
 The School forms one of the units within McGill's Faculty of Medicine and Health Sciences.

 This site provides an overview of our mission, ongoing projects, human talent, and recent activities.
 If you are interested in knowing more about our work, or if you wish to conduct research in association with the Pell Lab, do not hesitate to contact us.